tubesandlube/blimp/README.md

 Mechanism to easily move a container from one Docker host to another, show containers running against all of your hosts, replicate a container across multiple hosts and more.

-Relies on the `docker hosts` feature proposed in docker#8681 and laid out in this branch: https://github.com/bfirsh/docker/tree/host-management
+Relies on the `docker machines` feature proposed in docker#8681 and laid out in this branch: https://github.com/bfirsh/docker/tree/host-management

 See it in action: https://www.youtube.com/watch?v=L66f5kkN7W8

 environment
 =======

 The environment variable `DOCKER_BINARY` can be set to a specific path for an alternate or path-specific docker binary.
-Often needed if you have built the branch for `docker hosts` capability on a shared system.
+Often needed if you have built the branch for `docker machines` capability on a shared system.

 install
 =======